resumaker-logo

 • Write an effective business development cover letter introduction

-• Show your professional value using accomplishments
+• Show your professional value through your skills and accomplishments

 • End your cover letter with a strong closing statement